50th Anniversary Celebration

 National Museum of American History

-Featuring the presentation of the Smithsonian Libraries Legend Award to Emmy Award winning filmmaker, Ken Burns, and the opening of our Magnificent Obsessions exhibition.
+Featuring Emmy Award winning filmmaker and recipient of the Smithsonian Libraries Legend Award Ken Burns and the opening of our exhibition Magnificent Obsessions: Why We Collect.

 About Ken Burns

 Ken Burns has been making documentary films for almost forty years.
 Since the Academy Award nominated Brooklyn Bridge in 1981, Ken has gone on to direct and produce some of the most acclaimed historical documentaries ever made, including The Civil War; Baseball; Jazz; The Statue of Liberty; Huey Long; Lewis & Clark: The Journey of the Corps of Discovery; Frank Lloyd Wright; Mark Twain; Unforgivable Blackness: The Rise and Fall of Jack Johnson; The War; The National Parks: America’s Best Idea; The Roosevelts: An Intimate History; Jackie Robinson; Defying the Nazis: The Sharps’ War; and, most recently, The Vietnam War.

 Future projects include films on the history of country music, Ernest Hemingway, Muhammad Ali, Benjamin Franklin, the American Revolution, the history of crime and punishment in America, Leonardo da Vinci, Lyndon B. Johnson, Civil Rights, Winston Churchill, and the history of American innovation and technology, among others.

 Ken’s films have been honored with dozens of major awards, including fifteen Emmy Awards, two Grammy Awards and two Oscar nominations; and in September of 2008, at the News & Documentary Emmy Awards, Ken was honored by the Academy of Television Arts & Sciences with a Lifetime Achievement Award.

 About Magnificent Obsessions: Why We Collect